Aetopia/Flarial-Loader/README.md

   - Injection is performed directly within the application instead of using a stub dynamic link library.

-- UWP App Suspension Prevention
+- UWP App Suspension Prevention.

   - Enables debug mode for Minecraft: Bedrock Edition preventing it from suspending.